HtmlGrapheas/HtmlGrapheasKamva/README.md

-HtmlGrapheasKamva is a painter library for HtmlGrapheas.
+HtmlGrapheasKamva is a drawing library for HtmlGrapheas.